Unauthorised and mistaken transactions

 account make sure you get a reference number to verify that you

 made the report.

 If your bank, credit union, building society or payment service

-To report a mistake on your account, call your bank, credit
+To report a mistake or unauthorised transaction on your account,

-up problem and prevent any more unauthorised transactions.
+quickly to fix up the problem and prevent any more unauthorised

 It is worth closely checking your account

 statements every month for any wrong transactions and reporting

 them to your service provider as soon as possible.

 Last updated: 05 May 2017